 The Medical Assisting curriculum prepares multi-skilled health care professionals qualified to perform administrative, clinical, and laboratory procedures.

 Course work includes instruction in scheduling appointments, coding and processing insurance accounts, billing, collections, computer operations; assisting with examinations/treatments, performing routine laboratory procedures, electrocardiography, supervised medication administration; and ethical/legal issues associated with patient care.

 Graduates of CAAHEP-accredited medical assisting programs may be eligible to sit for the American Association of Medical Assistants' Certification Examination to become Certified Medical Assistants.
 Employment opportunities include physicians' offices, health maintenance organizations, health departments, and hospitals.

-For more information about our graduation rates, the median debt of students who completed the program, estimated cost of program, and other important information, please Click Here
+Graduation rates, the median debt of students who completed the program, estimated cost of program, and other important information.

 For more information: